nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/Introduction_to_Amazon_Web_Services/introtoaws5_Screen.md

     ```
 The `top` command is used to show the Linux processes.
 It provides a dynamic real-time view of the running system.
 Usually, this command shows the summary information of the system and the list of processes or threads which are currently managed by the Linux Kernel.

-While the top command is still running, create another screen by clicking ++ctrl+a+c++.
+While the top command is still running, create a screen tab by clicking ++ctrl+a+c++.
 You should see a new blank terminal.

-Let's run yet another command on the blank terminal:
+Let's run a command in this blank terminal:

 === "AWS Instance Code"
     ```